-Summer is nearly here and what better way to celebrate than with some well-deserved time off!
-For some, an exotic island getaway may be on the cards, and for others, a few days away camping will be more than enough to reflect, relax, and enjoy the sunshine!
+Summer is here and what better way to celebrate than with some well-deserved time off!
+For some, an exotic island getaway may be on the cards, and for others, a few days away camping will be more than enough to reflect, relax, and enjoy the sunshine.
 One thing that all dog owners will agree on though, is that our pets are part of the family.
 And rightly so, we want them to be included in making special memories (including vacations!)
-If you’ve never been away with your pet pooch before, you may be asking the question ‘can I bring my dog on vacation?’ or maybe you’re just a little unsure how to go about organizing a trip with a four-legged addition.
+If you’ve never been away with your pet pooch before, you may be asking the question ‘Can I bring my dog on vacation?’ or maybe you’re just a little unsure how to go about organizing a trip with a four-legged addition.
 So, here’s everything you need to know about taking your dog on your summer getaway.

 What preparation should I do before taking my dog on vacation?

-You should also visit to your dog’s vet, where you can check that their vaccinations, and flea and worm treatments are up to date.
+You should also visit your dog’s vet, where you can check that their vaccinations and flea and worm treatments are up to date.
 Just like us, dogs can be affected by motion sickness when travelling.
 If you know this is the case for your pet, your vet will also be able to prescribe your dog medication for the journey.
 If you’re travelling abroad, you will also need to be provided with relevant documentation, which we will discuss shortly.

 How can I travel with my dog?

 If you’re vacationing in the same country, the chances are that you’ll be travelling to your destination by car.
 Before setting off on a long journey, you’ll want to make sure that you have everything you need to ensure the ride is as comfortable and safe for everyone as possible.
 For one, your dog should be restrained in the vehicle either with a dog seat belt, pet carrier, dog cage or dog guard.
 Also, if it’s a warm summer’s day, you’ll ideally want to head out as early as you can in the morning or late in the evening when the car will be at its coolest.